Arseniy Yatsenyuk: Post-premiership

-On 2 December 2016 Oleksandr Onyshchenko, former Ukrainian MP, told The Independent that he had organized and funded a smear campaign against Yatsenyuk and his government (in Onyshchenko's own words, with “$30 million” of unclear origin).
-According to Onyshchenko, then-President Poroshenko has initiated this anti-Yatsenyuk defamation campaign, and benefited from it politically.
+On 2 December 2016 Oleksandr Onyshchenko, former Ukrainian MP, told The Independent that he had organized and funded a smear campaign against Yatsenyuk and his government (in Onyshchenko's own words, with "$30 million" of unclear origin).
+According to Onyshchenko, then-President Poroshenko had initiated this anti-Yatsenyuk defamation campaign, and benefited from it politically.

 In August 2017, Yatsenyuk acquired 30% of Goldberry LLC, the owner of Espreso TV.
 In December 2017, Yatsenyuk sold his share of the Espresso TV channel to an American company.

 In 2020, using the Index for Monitoring Reforms, VoxUkraine compared the performance of the last four Ukrainian Cabinets.
 VoxUkraine claimed that Yatsenyuk's second government had made the most progress in governmental reforms, including anti-corruption ones, as laws on a number of anti-corruption bodies were adopted at that time.

 During the Prelude to the 2022 Russian invasion of Ukraine, Yatsenyuk called Russia the "biggest threat" and criticized Zelenskyy's handling of the crisis.

 On the July 2022 signing of the Black Sea Grain Initiative, Yatsenyuk told Times Radio that "I don't trust any kind of deal signed with the Russian Federation, we had dozens of different deals, and they always violate them."
 And within hours after Defence Minister Sergei Shoigu's signature on the UN-brokered deal to resume Ukraine's Black Sea grain exports, a missile had hit the Port of Odesa.

 In his August 2022 Times Radio interview Yatsenyuk alleged that the Russian Armed Forces intended to use the winter weather against Ukraine.
 At the time, Russia controlled almost half of the Ukrainian energy supply when the Russian seizure of the Zaporizhzhia Nuclear Power Plant was added to their control of the Naftogaz supply.